Banks’ bad loans could rise to 9.5% of their total lending by September 2022, says RBI

 In September this year, bad loans accounted for a six-year low of 6.9% of the total loans.

-Indian banks’ bad loans could rise up to 9.5% of their total lending by September next year, the Reserve Bank of India predicted on Wednesday.
+The bad loans made by Indian banks could rise up to 9.5% of their total lending by September next year, the Reserve Bank of India predicted on Wednesday.

 In its biennial financial stability report, the central bank noted that this would be the case in a “severe stress scenario”, if India’s Gross Domestic Product contracts by 2.1% in the second half of this financial year and rises by 1.1% in the first half of fiscal year 2022-’23.